 In this guide we are going to walk though the process of backing up and restoring your WordPress website is with the popular plugin Updraft.

-Making sure you have enough storage for a backup
+- Making sure you have enough storage for a backup/restore

-Before committing to taking a backup of your site, you need to ensure you have enough disk space.
+Before committing to taking a backup of your site, you need to ensure you have enough disk space in the original backup location.
 You will need the minimum of the existing size of the website you want to backup available disk quota.
 For example if your website is 500MB, you will need at least 500MB in free space for the backups.
 Note, the backup files will be .zip format, but the majority of files won’t compress that much.

-1. Login to the site you wish to migrate WordPress admin section
+- Login to the site you wish to migrates WordPress admin section

 Once complete, you will see your new backup under the heading, Existing backups.
 You can download the backup data individually by clicking on the relevant buttons, Database, Plugins, Themes, Uploads, Others.
 You need to make sure you download all these files to have a complete backup.